Salesforce review: powerful at scale, overkill for technical founders

 Is Lightfield right for you?

-Salesforce is the right choice if you're running a large sales org with multiple teams, complex territory management, deep marketing automation needs, and the operational infrastructure to support it.
-At that scale, the investment pays off.
 But if you're a technical founder who wants a CRM that works with you — one where AI handles the manual work, surfaces the right context, and executes workflows in natural language — Salesforce wasn't built for that.
 Lightfield was.